mirabeau-nl/frontend-boilerplate/readme.md

 ## How to: Component library
 Components are visible in the component library when they contain a YAML (.yml) file.
-The YAML file should have the same name as the component's .html file and contains the following parameters:
+The YAML file should have the same name as the component's .njk file and contains the following parameters:
 ```
 title: Title of the component shown in the library
 description: Component description text